spongessuck/gm.waitsFor/README.md

 The directive is similar to ngShow in that it hides the inner HTML of the element until the property is truthy using a 'hidden' class.

 By default, it will just show the message 'Loading...'.
-You can also add an ngTemplate script to your HTML with id='spinner.html'.
+You can also add an ngTemplate script to your HTML with id='waitsFor.tpl.html'.
 Any uses of waitsFor will then load that template to show instead.
 This allows you to show a custom element or spinner using CSS a la [SpinKit](https://github.com/tobiasahlin/SpinKit).

 You can also add an attribute 'waiting-message' to show a custom message, or 'waiting-template-url' to show a non-default template.
+If you specify a default or custom template **and** also assign a value to waiting-message, the message will appear below the template.

 # Demo
 [View on Plunker](http://plnkr.co/edit/8qU5ft?p=preview)